-The lawsuit represents one of the most significant challenges the FTC has brought against a tech company in decades, and is being closely watched as Washington aims to tackle Big Tech’s extensive market power.
+The FTC‘s high-profile legal fight with Facebook represents one of the biggest challenges the government has brought against a tech company in decades, and is being closely watched as Washington aims to tackle Big Tech’s extensive market power.

 “Ultimately, whether the FTC will be able to prove its case and prevail at summary judgment and trial is anyone’s guess.
 The Court declines to engage in such speculation and simply concludes that at this motion-to-dismiss stage, where the FTC‘s allegations are treated as true, the agency has stated a plausible claim for relief,” wrote Boasberg.

 The FTC originally sued Facebook during the former Trump administration, and its complaint was rejected by the court.
 The agency filed an amended complaint in August, adding more detail on the accusation the social media company crushed or bought rivals and once again asking a judge to force the company to sell photo-sharing app Instagram and messaging app WhatsApp.

 Meta shares rose 1.9% on Tuesday, closing at $334.37.

 In his ruling denying dismissal, the judge, however, said that the FTC could not press allegations that Facebook refused to allow interoperability permissions with competing apps as a way to maintain its dominance, saying the policies had been abandoned in 2018 and Facebook’s most recent enforcement of the policy was even older.

 Meta said that it was confident the company would prevail in court.

 “Today’s decision narrows the scope of the FTC‘s case by rejecting claims about our platform policies.
 It also acknowledges that the agency faces a ‘tall task’ proving its case regarding two acquisitions it cleared years ago,” a spokesperson said in an email statement.